udaya-bhandarkar/tesla_financial_analysis/README.md

 # Tesla Financial Performance Dashboard

 An interactive, enterprise-grade financial analysis dashboard visualizing Tesla's financial performance from 2018 to 2020.
-This project transforms raw financial statement data into actionable insights using React and data visualization best practices.
+This project transforms raw financial statement data from SEC - 10K form into actionable insights using Python for data cleaning and Tableau & React for data visualization.

 ## Features